 (Note: This is a step-by-step tutorial with pictures.
 For more specific instructions, along with ingredient amounts, see the recipe card at the bottom of the post.)

-- First heat a large, deep skillet over medium high heat.
+- First heat a deep, large skillet pan over medium high heat.
 Saute the onions and peppers until tender.
 Add the garlic and spices to cook for 30 seconds longer.

 - Add the shrimp to the skillet and season with salt and pepper.
 Cook for 3 minutes, or until almost pink through.
 The shrimp will finish cooking in the sauce.

-- Add the coconut milk, diced tomatoes, and basil.
+- To make the creamy coconut sauce, add the coconut milk, diced tomatoes, and basil to the cooked shrimp.
 Bring to a boil, then lower the heat and simmer for 5 minutes, stirring occasionally.
 Stir in the lime juice and sriracha to taste.

 No. If you are not a fan of curry powder, you may leave it out.
 It’s not overwhelming, but does give a hint of Thai-inspired flavor.

-Yes.
-Even if Thai coconut shrimp comes together quickly, you may want to make, or at least prep, this recipe ahead of time.
+Even if creamy Thai coconut shrimp comes together quickly, you may want to make, or at least prep, this recipe ahead of time.

 For meal prep, measure all your spices in a small dish, slice the peppers, onions, and mince the garlic.
 Prepare the shrimp by removing the shells and tails, refrigerating until ready to use.
 When you are ready to eat, the dish only takes 10 minutes to cook, so have your rice ready!